heyman/heynote/README.md

 ### Contributions

 I'm happy to merge contributions that fit my vision for the app.
 Bug fixes are always welcome.
-By submitting a pull-request you assign me unrestricted republishing rights for the contribution.

 Heynote is built upon [CodeMirror](https://codemirror.net/), [Math.js](https://mathjs.org/), [Prettier](https://prettier.io/) and other great open-source projects.